inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/commits.md

 ####  Linear history

 Our branches follow a linear commit history, meaning that we use *rebasing* instead of e.g. *merge commits*.
-In an nutshell this translates into:
+In a nutshell this translates into:

 ```console